Factorization homology of topological manifolds: -framed disks and manifolds

 \begin{prop} The functor is homotopically fully faithful.
 That is, for every pair of $(n-1)$-manifolds $M$ and $N$, the map is a homotopy equivalence. \end{prop} \begin{proof} This follows by the standard method of pushing off to infinity in the $\RR_{\geq 0}$ direction (as in the Alexander trick or the contractibility of foliations on $\RR^n$ up to integrable homotopy).
 That is, define a deformation retraction onto the subspace $\Emb(M,N)$ by defining for each $t\in [0,1]$ the map by

 where $g_0: M\hookrightarrow N$ is the restriction of $g$ at the value $s=0$.

 \end{proof}

-\begin{remark} Together with the Kister-Mazur Theorem, the previous proposition implies that the map is a homotopy equivalence.
+\begin{remark} Together with the Kister--Mazur Theorem~\cite{kister}, the previous proposition implies that the map is a homotopy equivalence.
 Likewise, $\disk^\partial_n$ is an unoriented variant of the Swiss cheese operad of Voronov \cite{voronov}.
-That is, the framed variant $\disk_n^{\partial, \fr}$ is homotopy equivalent to the PROP associated to the Swiss cheese operad.\end{remark}
+Namely, the framed variant $\disk_n^{\partial, \fr}$ is homotopy equivalent to the PROP associated to the Swiss cheese operad.\end{remark}